 Nickel-Zinc Master Alloy

-The Nickel Zinc (NiZn) galvanizing process is a solution to the problem that occurs during the hot dip galvanizing process of silicon-containing steels.
+The Nickel Zinc (Ni-Zn) master alloy provides a solution to the problem that occurs during the hot dip galvanizing process of silicon-containing steels.
 These reactive steels exhibit a higher rate of alloy growth ("Sandelin effect") during the galvanizing process, leading to thicker coats, poor adhesion and a poor surface appearance.

 Figure showing the nickel effect on coating thickness in galvanizing alloys.

-Eastern Alloys manufactures a NiZn master alloy (approximately 0.5% Ni) that used in the alloying process for the NiZn galvanizing bath.
-The advantage of using the NiZn master alloy is a faster and easier alloying process, by cutting on the various melting, handling and inventory issues that tend to occur when adding Nickel directly.
-Please contact us to discuss the cost savings advantages of using our NiZn master alloy for the Hot Dip Galvanizing process.
+Eastern Alloys manufactures a Ni-Zn master alloy (approximately 0.5% Ni) that is used in the alloying process for galvanizing baths.
+The advantage of using the Ni-Zn master alloy is a faster and easier alloying process, by cutting on the various melting, handling and inventory issues that tend to occur when adding Nickel directly.
+Please contact us to discuss the cost savings advantages of using our Ni-Zn master alloy for the Hot Dip Galvanizing process.